cse110-sp21-group10/cse110-sp21-group10/admin/data models/DesNotes.md

  When moving to the past
  - EVERYTHING IS DISABLED
+ - If BuJu extends past midnight do we lock the user out?
+  - No, we shouldn't but how?
+    - Option: +1 day in the past modifiable
+    - Option: User can set cut-off hour (e.g. 2am)
+    - **Option**: First time modified past midnight, user is notified that this entry will lock
+      - Up to 3 hours afterwards
+      - "Is your day over yet?
+(Note: this day will no longer be modifiable)"
+        - Yes: lock the entry
+        - No: lock the entry after user exits or after long enough inactivity hour
+          - 1/2hour -1hour ish
+      - Maybe prompt only if they have unfinished tasks

  functions to implement:
   - Constructor(s) for each object type (bullet, label, dailyLog, monthlyLog, yearlyLog, widget, section),